ibm-cloud-docs/log-analysis/provision.md

 Before you can monitor and manage log data with {{site.data.keyword.la_full_notm}}, you must first provision an instance of the service in {{site.data.keyword.cloud_notm}}.
 {:shortdesc}

-To provision an {{site.data.keyword.la_full_notm}} instance in a Public Cloud region, you must select the service plan that is associated with the instance, the region where your logs are collected, and the plan that determines the retention period for your logs.
+To provision an {{site.data.keyword.la_full_notm}} instance in a Public Cloud region, you must select the service plan that is associated with the instance, the location where  logs are collected, and the plan that determines the retention period for your logs.
 You can choose from 7, 14, or 30-day retention periods.

 Alternatively, {{site.data.keyword.la_full_notm}} offers a `Lite` plan that you can use to view your logs as they pass through the system.
 You can view logs by using log tailing.
 You can also design filters to prepare for upgrading to a longer retention period plan.
 This plan has a 0-day retention period.